appenz/macLLM/README.md

 - It watches your clipboard for a trigger (default is the double at symbol, i.e. "@@")
 - If your clipboard starts with this trigger, it sends the clipboard to a model (e.g. ChatGPT) and pastes the result back into the clipboard

+## Installation

+macLLM now uses the Poetry package manager, make sure you have it installed first (https://python-poetry.org/).
+Then, install macLLM with:

+> poetry install

+Your OpenAI API key should be configured in the environment variable OPENAI_API_KEY.
+Poetry will also automatically read it if it is specified in a .env file.
+Format is:

+> OPENAI_API_KEY="your_api_key"

+Now you can run macllm it with:

+> poetry run macllm

+Poetry should take care of all the dependencies, you don't need to install anything else.

 ## How do you use this?

 For example, let's assume you forgot the capital of France.
 You write: